aayushgauba/aiwaf/README.md

   Blocks guessed or invalid UUIDs that don't resolve to real models.

 - **Built-in Request Logger**
-  Optional middleware logger that captures requests to CSV:
+  Optional middleware logger that captures requests to Django models:
   - **Automatic fallback** when main access logs unavailable
-  - **CSV format** for easy analysis and training
+  - **Real-time storage** in database for instant access
   - **Captures response times** for better anomaly detection
   - **Zero configuration** - works out of the box